 Read more from Luisa Kearney at Online Personal Stylist

 The Shumen Monument Near Varna

-The Weird & Wonderful Buzludzha Monument
+Marvell At The Weird & Wonderful Buzludzha Monument

 After living in Bulgaria for three years, my favorite place to visit in Bulgaria is Buzludzha the Communist monument and arena located high in the Stari Planina, or as they are more commonly known the Balkan Mountains.